eclipse-tractusx/traceability-foss/docs/concept/#638-contractagreement-admin-view/#638-contractagreement-admin-view.md

 * [ ] The attributes contract ID, Counterparty address, creation date, state and policy are provided
 * [ ] The processed data of the management API can be accessed through a new API: GET api/contracts and GET api/contracts/{tx-assetId}
 * [ ] The new API is documented
-* [ ] GET api/contracts makes 2 requests to get attributes: POST tx-edc/management/v2/contractagreements/request & GET tx-edc/management/v2/contractagreements/{contractAgreementId}/negotiation
+* [ ] POST api/contracts/request makes 2 requests to get attributes: POST tx-edc/management/v2/contractagreements/request & GET tx-edc/management/v2/contractagreements/{contractAgreementId}/negotiation
-* [ ] GET api/contracts/{tx-assetId} fetches contractAgreementIds from the Trace-X database (they are regularly stored there by an IRS cron job)
-* [ ] GET api/contracts makes 2 requests to get attributes: POST tx-edc/management/v2/contractagreements/{contractAgreementId} & GET tx-edc/management/v2/contractagreements/{contractAgreementId}/negotiation
+* [ ] GET api/contracts makes 2 requests to get attributes: GET tx-edc/management/v2/contractagreements/{contractAgreementId} & GET tx-edc/management/v2/contractagreements/{contractAgreementId}/negotiation
 * [ ] Payload of the requests are mapped into a domain model
 * [ ] Payload can be shown in the frontend